knipknap/grpc-server-go/README.md

 ## Introduction

 This Dockerfile implements a base container for MicroModels used in the Spiff backend.
+The container does the following things:

-The container will run a grpc server on port 8181.
-The server dynamically loads a service from a service plugin.
+- It runs a grpc server on port 8181.

-The container also comes with a ready-to-use health check included, allowing for zero-downtime updates.
+- It includes a a ready-to-use health check to allow for zero-downtime updates.
+- It dynamically loads the Go plugin /app/service.so, which must be provided be the container that is built on top.
+- It runs a [grpcui](https://github.com/fullstorydev/grpcui) on port 8080.

 ## How to get started.